-Social Work, both offered with a variety of degree and certificate options for college credit at Eastfield College.
+Social Work, both offered with a variety of degree and certificate options at Eastfield College.

 Careers in social services are challenging but incredibly rewarding.
-Our dual program emphasis in Substance Abuse Counseling and Social Work ensures that you’ll learn not only the psychology of your future career.
+Our dual program emphasis in Substance Abuse Counseling and Social Work ensures that you’ll learn both the theory and the practical skills necessary for your future career.

-Find out more about degrees and certificates in Social Work and Substance Abuse Counseling.
+degrees and certificates in Social Work and Substance Abuse Counseling.

 Ready to take the first step toward your new career?